home > Product

 Configuration

-PRI-8800 includes water bath with refrigerator and heater system, autosampler, sample tray, 25pcs Cylinder.
+The PRI-8800 includes a water bath with a refrigerator and heater system, an autosampler, a sample tray, and 25 sample bottles.
+It also features a standard CO2 H2O analyzer with a 2% CO2 accuracy.

 Publications